Samuel Taylor Coleridge: London: final years and death

 From 1814 to 1816, Coleridge rented from a local surgeon, Mr Page, in Calne, Wiltshire.
 He seemed able to focus on his work and manage his addiction, drafting Biographia Literaria.
 A blue plaque marks the property today.

 In April 1816, Coleridge, with his addiction worsening, his spirits depressed, and his family alienated, took residence in the Highgate homes, then just north of London, of the physician James Gillman, first at South Grove and later at the nearby 3, The Grove.
 It is unclear whether his growing use of opium (and the brandy in which it was dissolved) was a symptom or a cause of his growing depression.
 Gillman was partially successful in controlling the poet's addiction.
-Coleridge remained in Highgate for the rest of his life, and the house became a place of literary pilgrimage for writers including Carlyle and Emerson.
+Coleridge remained in Highgate for the rest of his life, and the house became a place of literary pilgrimage for writers including Thomas Carlyle and Emerson.

 In Gillman's home, Coleridge finished his major prose work, the Biographia Literaria (mostly drafted in 1815, and finished in 1817), a volume composed of 23 chapters of autobiographical notes and dissertations on various subjects, including some incisive literary theory and criticism.
 He composed a considerable amount of poetry, of variable quality.
 He published other writings while he was living at the Gillman homes, notably the Lay Sermons of 1816 and 1817, Sibylline Leaves (1817), Hush (1820), Aids to Reflection (1825), and On the Constitution of the Church and State (1830).
 He also produced essays published shortly after his death, such as Essay on Faith (1838) and Confessions of an Inquiring Spirit (1840).
 A number of his followers were central to the Oxford Movement, and his religious writings profoundly shaped Anglicanism in the mid-nineteenth century.

 Coleridge also worked extensively on the various manuscripts which form his Opus Maximum, a work which was in part intended as a post-Kantian work of philosophical synthesis.
 The work was never published in his lifetime, and has frequently been seen as evidence for his tendency to conceive grand projects which he then had difficulty in carrying through to completion.
 But while he frequently berated himself for his "indolence", the long list of his published works calls this myth into question.
 Critics are divided on whether the Opus Maximum, first published in 2002, successfully resolved the philosophical issues he had been exploring for most of his adult life.